-Network Reset is a new feature in Windows 10 which can be used to easily reset the network settings to fix network connection issues in windows 10.
+Network Reset is a new feature in Windows 10 that can be used to easily reset network settings to fix network connection issues in windows 10.
 In this article, we will explain step by step how to reset network settings in Windows 10.

 In order to reset your network settings go to the start menu->select settings

 After going into the settings menu, select the option of network and internet.

 In the network settings under the title of change your network settings scroll down and you will find the option of network reset.
 Click/select that option.

 A new window for network reset will open.This window gives you all types of warnings, explaining to you what will happen if you reset your network settings.
 The settings will go to default settings, your saved passwords on your home network might get lost.